[Added 4-16-2009 by Ord. No. 577]

 Where a nonresidential use abuts a residential district, a ten-foot screening buffer pursuant to § 123-50C of the Lower Providence Township Subdivision and Land Development Ordinance shall be provided.

-Any additions to existing buildings on a lot must be located to the rear or side and must be constructed of natural materials such as stone, brick, wood siding, shingles, slate, or materials of similar nature.
+Any additions to existing buildings on a lot must be located to the rear and must be constructed of natural materials such as stone, brick, wood siding, shingles, slate, or materials of similar nature.
 Industrial or artificial materials such as raw concrete finish, anodized or galvanized metal, tinted glass, plastics, vinyls, or materials of similar nature are prohibited, unless these materials are used in such a way as to resemble historic characteristics.

 The applicant shall submit sufficient information at the time of application in the form of architectural elevations or sketches of building additions, restoration of existing structures and architectural renderings in an electronic media format in order to determine to what extent the design guidelines are being followed.
 A survey of architectural features of nearby historic buildings may be required to be provided by an applicant.